 What is the difference between OCR and STR?

 Comparing OCR with STR, optical character recognition (OCR) can be applied where text attributes are provided in a uniform input form.
-Hence, STR is able to read text with varying font styles, text shapes, illumination, orientation, occlusion (partially hidden text), and inconsistent camera camera conditions.
+Hence, STR is able to read text with varying font styles, text shapes, illumination, orientation, occlusion (partially hidden text), and inconsistent camera conditions.

 In general, scene text recognition is required to read Text with AI algorithms in real-world scenarios that involve very challenging, natural environments with noisy, blurry, or distorted input images.